No booking fees on the app

 Leicester to Birmingham International train travel guide

-Taking the train from Leicester to Birmingham International is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Leicester, you can arrive at Birmingham International in just 1h 8m, making it a quick and convenient option for travelling between these two places.
+The train journey from Leicester to Birmingham International combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Leicester, you can get to Birmingham International in just 1h 16m, making it an ideal and convenient choice for travelling between them.

 Planning and booking